Canada finance minister says G20 near growth target, wants more from Europe

 CAIRNS Australia Canada's finance minister said on Saturday commitments made by G20 countries came "very close" to the target of adding an extra 2 percentage points to global economic growth and he urged European governments to increase stimulus where they could.

-More than 900 individual proposals have been submitted and analyzed by officials in the lead-up to the Group of 20 meeting of finance ministers and central bankers, Joe Olive told Reuters.
+More than 900 individual proposals have been submitted and analysed by officials in the lead-up to the Group of 20 meeting of finance ministers and central bankers, Joe Oliver told Reuters.

 "We believe that these actions in total - and if implemented, that is key - would come very close to 2 percent," he said in an interview during the G20 meeting in the Australian city of Cairns.